beeva-arturomartinez/beeva-best-practices/qa_testing/code_optimization/README.md

 ### Trees

-Trees are highly recursive data structures that you can use to store hierarchical data and model decision processes.
+Trees are highly recursive data structures that you can use to store *hierarchical data and model decision processes*.

 A tree is a structure compounded with nodes, each node have the data and the relations with others nodes: